katoro8989/Plastic_Continuous_Thought_Machines/README.md

 ## Acknowledgments

-This project is based on the original [Continuous Thought Machines](https://github.com/SakanaAI/continuous-thought-machines) repository by Rémi Louf and SakanaAI.
+This project is based on the original [Continuous Thought Machines](https://github.com/SakanaAI/continuous-thought-machines) repository by SakanaAI.
 We thank the original authors for their excellent work.

 ## Motivation: Dynamic Weights for Plasticity